Alief Independent School District: Facilities

 In addition to school campuses, the district has several other facilities for students, staff, and administrators.
 The Leroy Crump Stadium is home to many athletic events.
-The Steven Lloyd Ness Natatorium, located on High Star across the street from the Elsik campus, houses the districts swimming pools.
+The Steven Lloyd Ness Natatorium, located on High Star across the street from the Hastings and Elsik campus, houses the district's swimming pools.
 The district administration offices are on High Star.
 The maintenance office and nutrition annex are on High Star as well.
 The district bus depot is on Synott.
 The district has its own police force.
 The police station is located on 12135 1/2 High Star.
 The police force enforces the district's "Zero Tolerance" policy.